How are we doing?

 The survey revealed that punctuality and reliability of our trains, alongside the environment of our stations and the capacity of our trains were the most important factors for our customers.

 Please contact us if you would like to make a comment or ask a question about our service.

-We publish live travel information on our homepage throughout the day, detailing any disruption across the ScotRail network.
+We publish live travel information on our homepage throughout the day, with details of any disruption across the ScotRail network.
+If you're travelling on one of our trains and your journey is delayed by 30 minutes or more, we'll give you compensation with Delay Repay.

 Network Rail publishes information on the common causes of delays, and what is being done to reduce them.

 Short-term engineering works are displayed as PDF files.
 Long-term engineering is shown in detail in our timetables.

-ScotRail is dedicated to assisting disabled customers and people with reduced mobility.
-We aim to provide assistance to those who need help when travelling on our network whether this has been booked in advance or not
+We’re dedicated to helping disabled customers and people with reduced mobility wherever we can.
+It’s great to know in advance what assistance you need, but we’ll help you travel on our network whether you’ve booked in advance or not.

-You can plan your journey and buy tickets online, from the ticket office at a staffed station, a ticket vending machine or by phone.
+You can plan your journey and buy tickets online, from the ticket office at a staffed station, a ticket machine or by phone.
 We publish information about the different ticket options to help you decide which one is right for you.